vegaprotocol/vega/PROCESS.md

 #### Update Issue When PR Linked

-This job will only run if the [Verify Linked Issue](# Verify-Linked-Issue-Job) job has run sucessfully.
+This job will only run if the [Verify Linked Issue](# Verify-Linked-Issue-Job) job has run successfully.
 It has a number of steps that use GitHub GraphQL queries to retrieve and update data:

 1. **Get the project data**: gets variables such as the current sprint and specific kanban board column names.
 1. **Get linked issue nodeid**: gets the nodeID of the **most recent** issue that has been linked to the pull request.